 Through the interactive process of reading through the anti-semitic laws that were passed, we’ll engage in conversations about the possible reasons behind the legislation and the subsequent social effects.

-Participants will also examine how these processes compare and differ in the U.S. today, and what we can do now to stand against dehumanizing legislation.
+Participants will also examine how these processes compare and differ in the U.S. today, and what we can do now to stand up against dehumanizing legislation.

 Workshop Details & Registration

 Date and Time: Tuesday, April 23, 2019, 5:30-7:30 p.m.

 Cost: $30, includes 2 CEUs, PDUs or Washington Clock Hours.
 Lewis & Clark Alumni receive 20% off.

 School-based Mentors and Supervisors: Free.
 Please contact firstname.lastname@example.org to register

 We are committed to making our events accessible to all needs and abilities.
 When registering, let us know your access needs.
 To discuss your access needs before registering, please contact us at 503-768-6040 or email@example.com.

 Shannon Fleischman is an educator at the Oregon Jewish Museum and Center for Holocaust Education.
 She recently completed a contract at the de Young museum in San Francisco where she authenticated, dated, catalogued, and photographed over 500 pieces from a private donor.
 In the Summer of 2015, Shannon completed an internship at the Los Angeles County Museum of Art where she helped research an exhibit, rehouse donated materials, and date historic pieces.

 She served as the Research Assistant for the Southern Nevada Jewish Heritage Project in 2016, where she researched individuals of Jewish heritage that contributed to the history of Las Vegas, as well as archiving their photographs, papers, and oral histories.